ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 can be aggregated into one or a few of network incidents irrespective of the layer through correlation analysis and the service impact analysis.
-For example, if the protocol-related interface fails to work properly, large amount of alarms may be reported to upper layer management system.
+For example, if the protocol-related interface fails to work properly, large amount of alarms may be reported to the upper layer management system.
 Although a lot of network services may be affected by the interface, only one aggregated network incident pertaining to the abnormal interface will be reported.
 A network incident may also be raised through the analysis of some network performance metrics, for example, as